 In the standardisation package of 1 June 2016, the Commission sets out its vision for a single and efficient standardisation policy that adapts to the changing environment, supports multiple policies and brings benefits to companies, consumers and workers alike.

 The Annual Union Work Programme for European standardisation

 Each year the European Commission publishes an Annual Work Programme for European standardisation.
 The programme lays down the Commission’s intentions to use standardisation in support of new or existing legislation and policies.
 These intentions may lead to formal standardisation requests (mandates).
 The obligation to identify strategic priorities for European Standardisation for the upcoming year comes from Regulation (EU) No 1025/2012.

 - See the list of Annual Work Programmes for European standardisation on the notification system webpage

 The list of national standardisation bodies

-The latest list of national standardisation bodies was published on 10 May 2022 (see also the March 2020 update, the October 2017 update, the September 2014 update, and the original September 2013 list).
+The latest list of national standardisation bodies was published on 4 July 2023 (see also the May 2022 Update, the March 2020 update, the October 2017 update, the September 2014 update, and the original September 2013 list).
 The lists identify 37 bodies that are subject to requirements laid down in Regulation (EU) No 1025/2012

 - Article 3 Transparency of work programmes of standardisation bodies